LionelDraghi/bbt/docs/features/C050_Step_marker.md

   This first step should succeed

 + Then `config.ini` contains `whatever`
-  This comment line, if considered erroneously as a step, should cause the test to fail
+  (this comment line, if considered erroneously as a step, should cause the test to fail)
 + other list item

 * first list item
 * Then `config.ini` contains `whatever`
-  This comment line, if considered erroneously as a step, should cause the test to fail
+  (this comment line, if considered erroneously as a step, should cause the test to fail)
 * other list item